-The sustainability of professional development in literacy: Part 2 School-based factors associated with high student achievement
+The sustainability of professional development in literacy Part 2: School-based factors associated with high student achievement Publications

 This report examines the sustainability of professional development following the completion of an intensive course in literacy acquisition by teachers of Year One students and their literacy leaders in seven schools.
 The research on which it is based had two aims.
 The first was to examine the ways in which the professional development changed teachers’ expectations of student achievement over the period of the course.
 (The findings are reported in Part One of this report).
 The second aim was to examine issues of sustainability once the course had finished and the findings are reported here (Part Two).